In this tutorial, I go through the steps of setting up a Raspberry Pi ADC (Analog to digital converter).

 Video

-It goes through all the steps to getting the chip wired correctly and how you can access the devices connected to it.
+It goes through all the steps to wire the chip correctly and how you can access the devices connected to it.

 Adblock removing the video?
 Subscribe to premium for no-ads.